allegro/envoy-control/docs/deployment/deployment.md

 ## Scalability

-Envoy Control is a stateless application, which means that there can be as many instances running in the same cluster as needed.
+Envoy Control is a stateless application, which means that there can be as many instances running in the same zone as needed.

 ## Envoy Configuration